Jewish Internet Links

 - Movement for Reform Judaism (MRJ - formerly RSGB - the Reform Synagogues of Great Britain) – our synagogue movement.
 Includes news of the movement, synagogues and ongoing initiatives.
 Includes an interesting forum where you can raise queries and discuss issues with others.

-- jENERATION - a recently developed web site for young(er) Jewish adults (up to 31+) - a meeting place and information exchange - launched by the Reform Movement in 2007.
+- jENERATION - a recently developed web site for young(er) Jewish adults (up to 31+) - a meeting place and information exchange - launched by the Reform Movement.
 Check out Jewish events in your area!